HypothesisWorks/hypothesis/docs/details.rst

 The rules for determining what are valid uses of given are as follows:

-1. Arguments passed as keyword arguments must cover the right hand side of the argument list
+1. Arguments passed as keyword arguments must cover the right hand side of the argument list.
 2. Positional arguments fill up from the right, starting from the first argument not covered by a keyword argument.
 3. If the function has kwargs, additional arguments will be added corresponding to any keyword arguments passed.
 These will be to the right of the normal argument list in an arbitrary order.
-4. varargs are forbidden on functions used with @given
+4. varargs are forbidden on functions used with @given.

 If you don't have kwargs then the function returned by @given will have the same argspec (i.e. same arguments, keyword arguments, etc) as the original but with different defaults.